St Paul's, Hammersmith: Interior

 The internal dimensions of St Paul's Church are: length 190 ft (57.9m), width 73 ft (22.25 m), height 63 ft (19.2m).
 It was designed to seat 1,400 people.
 The walls are of brown Ancaster stone, with Belgian marble used for the clustered columns and wall-linings.
 There are six bays, formed by the five main columns on each side, with white and blue Bath stone used for the arches and some carved decoration.

 The pulpit came from the former church of All-Hallows-the-Great in the City of London.
+The pulpit was moved to a church in USA in the 2000s.

 The stained glass windows of the church were made by Clayton and Bell.
 Those on the north side depict the life of Saint Paul, the apostle of the Church; while those on the south side depict the life of Saint Peter, the other apostle who is usually paired with Paul.

 There are two ceiling height paintings by Charlie Mackesey of the crucifixion of Jesus and the Prodigal Son in the chancel of the Church.